Appliances That Are Cheaper to Replace Than Fix

 The average repair bill for a range hood runs $264.
 Unless you’re rocking a professional chef quality range hood (which can easily dip into four figures), you might want to consider replacing it with a new one for around the same price.
 Before you buy, try cleaning out your old, dusty range hood to see if that works.

 At an average cost of $348 to repair a freezer, you may consider going that route instead of buying a new one.
-But when you consider a new Arctic King chest freezer can be had for $139, that repair bill doesn’t seem like such a bargain.
+But when you consider a new Arctic King chest freezer can be had for half that price, that repair bill doesn’t seem like such a bargain.

 A new cooktop starts around $500, while the average cost to repair your old one runs $260.
 Depending on how fancy and how old yours is, the repair cost might be worth it.

 Ovens can last more than a dozen years and repairs cost $226 on average, while this brand-new oven from Gasland goes for $530.
 So this one’s a toss-up.
 If your oven is old, replace it, otherwise go with the repair.

 The average cost to repair a clothes dryer is $209, while a new washer/dryer combo from LG, one of the most reliable brands of dryers according to the Puls report, costs about $1,000 to $2,000 and can last more than a decade.
 Arm yourself with these key mistakes to avoid when doing laundry to help extend your dryer’s life.

 No matter what kind of electrical appliance you’re shopping for, energy efficiency is key.

 “Dishwashers, refrigerators and washing machines are some of the most energy-consuming appliances at home, especially if they are old models,” advises Matthias Alleckna, an energy analyst.
 “If your goal is to save money, it’s financially smarter to invest in new appliances instead of fixing them.